 In the vast majority of placements, no costs are involved.
 In cases where the Partner and UBCO are unable to cover required costs (e.g. a TB medical exam), the teacher candidate will be made aware of these costs before the Community Field Experience begins.

 Teacher candidates are required to have Accident Insurance either through UBC or through their own coverage.

 WorkSafeBC coverage is provided by the Ministry of Advanced Education.
 Although these students are covered by the Ministry, UBC continues to have responsibilities in relation to ensuring the safety of these students and working with the clinical placement organization to ensure that students are provided required training as outlined in part 3.22 – 3.25 of the BC Occupational Health and Safety Regulation (training and orientation).

-The Coordinator serves as the conduit between the Community Partner and the Okanagan School of Education.
-The Coordinator’s role relative to the Teacher Candidate is one of oversight, rather than supervision, and communication rather than evaluation.
+The Coordinator serves as the conduit between the community partner and the Okanagan School of Education.
+The coordinator’s role relative to the candidate is one of oversight, rather than supervision, and communication rather than evaluation.
 Tasks include:

-- Celebrate accomplishments as seen from the Community Partner’s point of view.
+- Celebrate accomplishments as seen from the partner’s point of view.

 - Provide suggestions (as necessary) about maximizing the experience.

-- If necessary, troubleshoot with a Partner struggling with a Teacher Candidate’s possible lack of fit.
+- If necessary, troubleshoot with a partner struggling with a candidate’s possible lack of fit.

 Steps for a successful community field experience